Inbirman/QlikSense-design/README.md

 ## Included CSS File

-A CSS file named `style.css` is included in this repository.
+A CSS file named `style-template.css` is included in this repository.
 You can copy and paste its contents directly into the **Styles (CSS)** section of a KPI object, as described in the steps above.